cosmicflame/besttemplate/README.md

 Development:
 ------------
-`node node/server.js`
+`node server.js`
 Access the website on localhost:8080

 Building:
 ---------
-`node build.bat`
+`scripts/build.bat`
 This will run r.js to minify the JavaScript and CSS.

 Running with the minified code:
 -------------------------------
-`node node/server.js --server:profile prod`
+`node server.js --server:profile prod`
 This will serve files out of the `target` directory.

 Adding Express routes
 =====================
-Add them to the `node/routes` directory - have a look at `node/routes/config.js` to see what you need to export.
+Add them to the `routes` directory - have a look at `routes/config.js` to see what you need to export.